Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Cincinnati and its opponents have combined to score more than 44 points in 11 of 13 games this season.

-- The combined points per game average of the two teams, 48.4, is 4.4 points above Sunday's over/under.
+- Sunday's over/under is 4.4 points lower than the two team's combined 48.4 points per game average.

-- The 40 combined points per game that these two squads have allowed this season are 4.0 fewer than the 44 over/under in this contest.
+- These two squads combine to allow 40 points per game, 4.0 fewer than this contest's over/under.

-- The average total in Broncos games this season is 44.1, 0.1 points above Sunday's over/under of 44.
+- The average total in Broncos games this season is 44.1, 0.1 points more than Sunday's total of 44.

 - The 46.8 PPG average total in Bengals games this season is 2.8 points more than this game's over/under.